1. Is the degree available for students from every country?

 7.Who is behind the program?

-The computer science advisory board is comprised of distinguished industry professionals and academics working to maintain the high level of quality in our online degree program.
-This board includes distinguished members such as the Dean of Computer Science at NYU, Dr. Alexander Tuzhilin; Associate Dean of Computer Science at Hewlett-Packard, Dr. Daniel Taipala; Professor of Computer Information Studies at Rutgers University, Dr. Vijay Atluri; and others.
+The Business Administration advisory board is comprised of distinguished industry professionals and academics working to maintain the high level of quality in our online degree program.
+This board includes distinguished members such as Dr. Russell S. Winer, William H. Joyce Professor of Marketing at the Stern School of Business, New York University (NYU), is UoPeople’s Dean of Business Administration.

 Given all of these exciting options, it is not surprising that UoPeople feels confident that its students will be able to find jobs or advance in their current jobs.